rubyjs/therubyracer/README.md

 ## Safe by default, dangerous by demand

-The Ruby Racer is designed to let you evaluate javascript as safely as possible unless you tell it to do something more dangerous.
-The default context is a hermetically sealed javascript environment with only the standard javascript objects and functions.
+The Ruby Racer is designed to let you evaluate JavaScript as safely as possible unless you tell it to do something more dangerous.
+The default context is a hermetically sealed JavaScript environment with only the standard JavaScript objects and functions.
 Nothing from the Ruby world is accessible at all.

-For Ruby objects that you explicitly embed into javascript, by default only the _public_ methods _below_ `Object` are exposed by default.
+For Ruby objects that you explicitly embed into JavaScript, by default only the _public_ methods _below_ `Object` are exposed by default.
 E.g.

     class A